Vareh Zard

-Vareh Zard (وره زرد, also known as Vareh Zard-e Khersdar) is a village in Malavi Rural District, in the Central District of Pol-e Dokhtar County, Lorestan Province, Iran.
-At the 2006 census, its population was 852, in 197 families.
+Vareh Zard (وره زرد, also known as Vareh Zard-e Khersdar) is a village in Malavi Rural District of the Central District in Pol-e Dokhtar County, Lorestan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 852 in 197 households.
+The following census in 2011 counted 970 people in 255 households.
+The 2016 census measured the population of the village as 945 people in 283 households.